gamedevware/charon/docs/gamedata/datatypes/document_collection.rst

 Example
 =======

 One example use case for ``DocumentCollection`` is storing a list of items in a game, such as a chest and its contents.
-Each item in the chest could be represented by a sub-document containing information such as `reference <reference.rst>`_ to an item and its `quantity <integer.rst>`_.
+Each item in the chest could be represented by a sub-document containing information such as :doc:`reference <reference>` to an item and its :doc:`quantity <integer>`.

 .. code-block:: js